SDKs

 ## Python SDK

 Use the Python SDK for migration scripts, scheduled sync jobs, data pipelines, and backend services written in Python.
-It exposes Python-friendly resource namespaces and method names while still calling the same public `/v1` API.
+The SDK exposes Python-friendly resource namespaces and method names while still calling the same public `/v1` API.

-The SDK uses a standard-library transport by default, which makes it suitable for simple scripts and controlled automation environments without adding another HTTP client dependency.
+The SDK uses a standard-library transport by default, so it works well for simple scripts and controlled automation environments without another HTTP client dependency.

 Store the API key outside the script.
-A local `.env`, CI secret, cloud secret manager, or container environment variable is safer than hard-coding the key.
+Use a local `.env`, CI secret, cloud secret manager, or container environment variable instead of hard-coding the key.

 1. Create a workspace API key for the Mailrith workspace the script will use.